 On the desktop, we’ve seen some interesting improvements to featured snippet results.
 When you click on a featured snippet tab, Google often scrolls you to the related content section and highlights the exact text in yellow.
 It’s an attempt to make it easier for users to find the details shown in the snippet inside the content of the rating tab.
 There is no special tagging in place.
 Google will automatically highlight the text.

 Prabhakar Raghavan is the new head of search at Google.
 He previously ran the Ads and Commerce team at Google, and will now oversee the Search and Ads teams.
 The reorganization and merging of teams comes at an interesting time for the company as the Justice Department is expected to file an antitrust lawsuit against Google later this year.

 John Mueller, Senior Webmaster Trends Analyst at Google, discussed the usage of singular vs. plural keywords in content and diagnosing the intent behind keywords.
 It’s nice to receive validation that our SEO Agency team has been approaching this correctly when conducting content optimizations.

 A friendly reminder that Google does not look at bounce rate when ranking web pages.

 Google Search Console and Google Analytics Combined Report

 Google is currently working on a combined Google Search Console and Google Analytics report.
-This will allow an simpler way of seeing which keywords will drive traffic to those sites.
-It will also make it easier to correlate whether site modifications had a measurable traffic effect.
-It’s in beta now.
+This will allow for an easier way to see which keywords may be driving traffic to certain pages.
+It will also make it easier to correlate whether site changes had a measurable impact on traffic.
+It’s currently in beta.